 The large plate glass windows of this establishment give on a great view of the Louvre's inner court and its famous glass pyramid.
-A terrace, open during the summer, allows for a lovely, quiet lunch while enjoying an exceptional panorama set on the old palace of the Kings of France.
+A terrace, open during the summer, allows for a lovely, quiet degustation while enjoying an exceptional panorama set on the old palace of the Kings of France.

 Its menu is entirely based on the one proposed within the Angelina establishments, a house inaugurated more than a century ago, by the famous Austrian confectioner, Rumpelmayer, in honor of his daughter.
 Many celebrities have had lunch here, including Coco Chanel and the writer Marcel Proust.

 Wait for your official ticket and then go straight to the Louvre Museum